 4. Roll-A-Rainbow (with playdough)

-Supplies: Printable rainbow arc, Play-Dough
+Supplies: Printable rainbow arc, Play-Doh

 This one has become a fave in our house, and honestly, it saved the day when I had no plan to do anything with the kids.